grahamperich/lpt-miner/README.md

 # lpt-miner

 Simple LPT miner implementation.
 Pay gas to mine LPT automagically.
 Creates merkle proofs and submits them to the contract.
-Runs on a loop indefinitely.
-Will continue to mine LPT until the Etherem account in your keystore file runs out of ETH to pay gas.
+Set the `.env` file based on how many times you want to loop through the mining logic.
 Tested on macOS.
 Likely works on linux too but your mileage may vary.

 ## Requirements